 What is an Affidavit of Heirship?

-When someone dies owning real estate, that property cannot be sold or transferred until the decedent’s name is removed from the title.
+When someone dies owning property evidenced by title, heirs cannot sell or transfer property until the decedent’s name is removed from the title.
 Probate records become a link in the chain of title, demonstrating that the decedent’s property has passed to someone else.

 But in cases where the decedent’s only asset is real estate, and there are no outstanding debts besides those secured by real estate, full probate may not be necessary.
 In some cases, an Affidavit of Heirship can be a cheaper and less time-consuming alternative to probate.